Integrated Basic and Applied ResearchApplied-to-Basic Basic-to-Applied Publications Data, software, and models

-Team members of the Hydroinformatics and Integrated Hydroclimate lab and collaborators search for sources of predictability of extreme hydrometeorological and climate events (EHCEs) and their effects on infrastructure such (i.e., water, agriculture, energy, and ecosystem services).
+Team members of the Climate Analytics, Analysis, and Synthesis for Action Research Collective and collaborators search for sources of predictability of extreme hydrometeorological and climate events (EHCEs) and their effects on infrastructure such (i.e., water, agriculture, energy, and ecosystem services).
 The occurrence of EHCEs alters the core infrastructure's functionality , which leads to new states.
 Re-engineering, management, and policies can contribute to return states where core functions are recovered or adapt to emerging, transformed states.
 Improving our predictive abilities and the estimation of uncertainties can help to (re)design infrastructure operations, enhance resilience, increase security, and eventually reach sustainability.
 Therefore, improved and more effective and informed management and policymaking for resilient or transformed infrastructure (i.e., water, energy, food, and ecosystem services) requires a better understanding of how natural and human systems are coupled.

 As research group our general research objectives: